patfair/pic-cordic/README.md

 pic-cordic
 ==========

-CORDIC trigonometry library for the PIC 18F8722
+Provides sine, cosine and arctangent functions for the PIC 18F8722 using integer math and minimal memory space.
+Implemented in assembly.